-Anyone who has had a beard for a long time knows how much time and work goes into keeping it well maintained, and growing a really nice one might be a goal for someone trying it for the first time.
+Anyone who has had a beard for a long time knows how much time and work goes into keeping it well-maintained, and growing a really nice one is likely a goal for someone trying it for the first time.
 But how do you grow a nice beard?
-Truthfully, all it takes is a lot of patience, and a little work.
+Truthfully, all it takes is a lot of patience and a little work.

-Nonetheless, there’s a lot of myths out there that try to tell us how easy it is to grow a beard quickly.
+Nonetheless, there are a lot of myths out there that try to tell us how easy it is to grow a beard quickly.
 Here are five myths about beard growth, the reality behind them, and five proper tips for getting your beard healthy and full.

 Reality: Unfortunately, there’s no magic beard growth oil.
 Just like we haven’t solved male-pattern baldness for fellows losing hair on their heads, the way a beard grows is based on a mix of factors, none of which can be magically rubbed in place.

 Tip: A quality moisturizer will keep your skin healthy, which means the follicles in it will be happy too!
 Happy follicles leads to healthy hair.
 Moisturize daily with a high-quality moisturizer like Schaf.

 Myth: Rubbing my skin will cause my beard to grow.

 Reality: Rubbing skin frequently will irritate your face, potentially causing redness and itching, and can increase the amount of ‘dirt’ on your skin by adding whatever is on your hands to the oils on your skin.
 This can result in acne, ingrown hairs, and a lot of frustration — but no beard.*